 The Master Cut 1500 Work and Machine Table is made to accommodate a router, jigsaw or circular saw, ideal for a novice or DIY projects.

-As a router table, it offers a large work surface of 700 x 1150 mm.
-It also features guide rail hardware that allows for precise cuts and easy tweaks.
+As a metal router table, it offers a large work surface of 700 x 1150 mm.
+It also features guide rail hardware for precise cuts and easy tweaks.

 The Wolfcraft Master Cut's compatibility with other models is notable.
 It comes with a universal router mount, so is great for those who want to upgrade their workspace.
 It has a built-in NVR button and dust port that helps keep your workspace clean and safe.